vincebel7/ltdnet/README.md

 `link device host`
 This will allow you to set your host's uplink to your router.

 Next, you will need to set the IP configuration for your host.
-There are two ways to do this: Statically or dynamically, through DHCP.
+There are two ways to do this: Statically, or dynamically through DHCP.
+Both ways require you to be in device control mode.
+When controlling a device, the commands are different from the root ltdnet menu.
+Run `help` to see all available device control commands.
+To enter device control mode, run:
+`control host <hostname>`

-If you wish to statically set your host's IP configuration, simply run:
+If you wish to statically set your host's IP configuration, from device control mode run:
 `ipset host <hostname>`
 This will prompt you to set an IP address, subnet mask, and default gateway for your host.
 Remember to make sure you set the default gateway to the one your router is generated with.

-If you wish to acquire an IP configuration dynamically through your router's DHCP server, you must control (log into) the host first:
-`control host <hostname>`
-When controlling a device, the commands are different from the root ltdnet menu.
-Run `help` to see all available device control commands.
-To run DHCP to dynamically acquire an IP configuration, simply run `dhcp`.
+To run DHCP to dynamically acquire an IP configuration, from device control mode simply run `dhcp`.
-**NOTE**: As of v0.1.8 there is a bug that prevents DHCP from working properly if run during the same process that the host was linked.
-For now, please exit and restart the program after linking and before using DHCP.

 As long as there are available addresses in the router's DHCP pool, your host should now have an IP configuration.
 To test this out, from the device control, try pinging your router:
 `ping <gateway>`